 Simec Atlantis CEO Tim Cornelius thinks the firm’s share price, just seven per cent of its 2014 IPO, is “set for the mother of all corrections”.

-His confidence is predicated partially on hopes of a clean run at government contracts for difference that
+His confidence is predicated partially on hopes of a clean run at government contracts for difference that look set to be ring-fenced so that offshore wind is in a class of its own, leaving less mature technologies with a better chance of winning.

 Landing one of those contracts, says Cornelius, will enable the firm to “get to financial close on 80MW of tidal power”.
 It would also green light construction of a data centre powered by tidal energy and a private wire, which Cornelius, says could be operational by 2023.